usebedrock/bedrock-mini/README.md

 ## Bedrock Mini

+**New version: now rewritten using the brand new Gulp 4 release**

-### A gulp workflow that does Pug, SCSS, browsersync
+### A gulp workflow that does Pug, SCSS and Browsersync

 One step up from <a href="http://codepen.io">Codepen</a> - work in your local environment using the handiness of Pug for templating, SCSS with autoprefixing and BrowserSync.